jackgaul/tone_talk/src/content/blog/opinion-space-Frameworks.md

    We can conclude that there exists a gradient of frameworks with respect to their problem-solving ability.
    In simple language: Some frameworks are better than others at some tasks.
    **Is there a “Best” framework for a task?
-Is there a best general framework for a task?**
+Is there a best general framework for all tasks?**
    The selection process of a framework is quite interesting.
 Choosing a framework to use when solving a problem is itself a problem.
 I would propose that no problem-solving can exist outside of a framework.
 Therefore it seems there exists a set of frameworks, which I will call **meta-frameworks,** whose sole function is the selection of the best framework for a task.